dchege711/programming_challenges/flashcards-app/database-layer.md

 {{% /comment %}}

+A sample NoSQL injection is navigating to `/trpc/fetchPublicCard?batch=1&input=%7B%220%22%3A%7B%22cardID%22%3A%7B%22%24ne%22%3A%22000000000000000000000000%22%7D%7D%7D`.
+The user should not be able to execute a query like `{cardID: {$ne:
+"000000000000000000000000" }` and fetch a card.
+The tRPC endpoint should be able to strip out the non-literal card ID.

+What about vanilla Express endpoints?
+CodeQL highlighted the injection attack surfaces for endpoints like `/login`, `/account`, `/reset-password`, and `/send-validation-email` and we fixed them. {{% cite commit0f5b088 %}} Seems like CodeQL's queries are good at finding vulnerabilities in Express, but not in tRPC.

 ### NoSQL Injection Prevention Libraries

 {{% cite mongo-sanitize %}} is similar to {{% cite commit186da7c %}} in